crkn-rcdr/Access-Platform/Help.md

 # Canadiana Access Platform

-This repository contains documentation, Glossary for the Canadiana Access Platform.
+This file contains the Glossary and helpful Guides on how to use the Canadiana Access Platform admin tools.

 ## [Glossary.md](https://github.com/crkn-rcdr/Access-Platform/blob/main/Glossary.md)